Mbed-TLS/mbedtls/docs/getting_started.md

 ### Authenticating and encrypting or decrypting a message

-Mbed Crypto provides a simple way to authenticate and encrypt with associated data (AEAD), supporting the `PSA_ALG_CCM` algorithm.
+Mbed TLS provides a simple way to authenticate and encrypt with associated data (AEAD), supporting the `PSA_ALG_CCM` algorithm.

 **Prerequisites to working with the AEAD cipher APIs:**
 * Initialize the library with a successful call to `psa_crypto_init()`.